YosraNemri/Quiz-bio/README.md

 A company that provides a cloud-based image and video management services.
 It enables users to upload, store, manage, manipulate, and deliver images and video for websites and apps.
 website: https://cloudinary.com/
 # MERN Stack:
-The MERNN stack is JavaScript-based framework for developing web applications.
+The MERN stack is JavaScript-based framework for developing web applications.
 MERN is named after MongoDB, Express, React and Node, the four key technologies that make up the layers of the stack.

 ### Mongodb Atlas:
 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.